 Also, some studies suggest that consuming safflower oil will reduce belly fat.

 But heck, the health benefits are a fringe benefit.
-Healthy dip recipes like this almond spread just plain tastes good!
+Healthy dip recipes like this almond spread just plain taste good!

-I use the almond in its raw, whole, form and buy them in bulk to save on costs.
-Also, you'll want to use an extra light tasting olive oil, as the extra virgin olive oil has too strong of a taste.
+I use almonds in their raw, whole, form and buy them in bulk to save on costs.
+Also, you'll want to use an extra light-tasting olive oil, as the extra virgin olive oil has too strong of a taste.

 You'll need to blanch the almonds first to remove their skins.

 Drop them in boiling water for thirty seconds and then drain them in a colander and rinse in cold water.